 Page Grants are awarded to Minnesota students of color who attend Minnesota post-secondary schools and agree to complete annual service projects with young children.
 Students at all levels of academic achievement can qualify for a grant.
 The selection process highlights an applicant’s attitude toward education, willingness to provide service to children, and financial need.
+All recipients of the Page Grant are required to participate in our Service to Children Program.

 Key Facts About The Page Grant